MMMZZZZ/Jellyfin-Migrator/README.md

 * Plugins
 	* Those that I have installed migrated without issues.
 Might not be true in your case.
 * Fixes all paths
 	* Allows for a pretty much arbitrary reorganization of the paths.
+This includes merging media files from different directories into the same one (need to be of the same type though. merging movies with music won't work).
 	* Goes through all relevant files of the database and adjusts the paths.
 	* Reorganizes the copied and adjusted files according to these paths.